firaol-siraj/task-tracker/README.md

-# ProTrack - React Task Tracker
+# Task Tracker - React Task Tracker

 A modern, efficient task management application built with React.
 This project demonstrates the power of state management and component-based architecture to create a seamless user experience.